 Finland experiences several unique natural phenomena that draw visitors.

 Midnight Sun occurs during the summertime and results in near continuous daylight above the Arctic Circle.
-On the opposite end of the spectrum, Finland also experiences polar nights, called "kaamos," when these same regions experience virtually no daylight during the winter months.
+On the opposite end of the spectrum, Finland also experiences polar nights, called kaamos, when these same regions experience virtually no daylight during the winter months.

 Finland, especially Lapland, is a popular destination to see the Northern Lights.
 This colorful natural light show, also called the Aurora Borealis, is visible nearly 200 nights out of the year in Finland as long as conditions are clear.
+In Finland, they have even built accommodations that feature sleeping under the Northern Lights.